newtfire/newTutorials/ixml-xproc/ebb-InstallNotes-Mac.md

 ### Configuring Morgana

 * Let's navigate to your "home" directory (where your `.zshrc` lives), and we'll set up a `morgana-config.xml` configuration file there.
-For this configuration you're going to need to have some inforamtion ready:
+For this configuration, you're going to need to have some inforamtion ready:
     * You'll need the path to the SchXSLT transpile.xsl file: You'll find that in the main directory of the schxslt directory you just saved.
-(Mine is here: `/Users/eeb4/Documents/GitHub/schxslt2-1.3.1`
+(Mine is here: `/Users/eeb4/Documents/GitHub/schxslt2-v1.3.1`
     * You'll need the path to a Saxon processor that can run XSLT and XQuery and such.
 You have this already if you installed Calabash: Saxon-HE comes in its library or "lib" folder:
     Find/copy the path to the Saxon_HE jar file in your xml-calabash lib.
 (Here's mine:  `/Users/eeb4/Documents/GitHub/xmlcalabash-3.0.0-alpha18/lib/Saxon-HE-12.5.jar`)
   * We presume you're going to be installing [Markup Blitz](#markup-blitz) for your ixml processor (so our configuration settings for Morgana will be set to Markup Blitz).